jariarkko/tlsver/README.md

 The basic usage is

-    tlsver [options] [destination]
+    tlsver [options] [destinations]

 If left unspecified, the destination is www.google.com.
+Multiple destinations are allowed, and then all of them will be looked at and a summary printed.

 The options are:

     -version